Guerrero hits 3 HRs, slam off Scherzer, Jays beat Nats - WTMJ

 “I’m feeling very blessed right now,” Guerrero said.
 “Hitting two homers against a legend like that, it’s unbelievable what I’m feeling right now.”

-Scherzer (1-2) joined Ivan Nova as the only pitchers to have allowed a homer to both Guerrero Jr. and his legendary father.
+Scherzer (1-2) joined Ivan Nova as the only pitchers to have allowed a homer to both Guerrero Jr. and his slugging father.

 “What a day for my boy,” the senior Guerrero said on his Twitter account.
 “All the hard work is paying off.”